• Skip to primary navigation

 Step Four:

-The next job is to join the blocks together, which is just the usual way you would sew blocks together, pinning right sides together and using a ¼” seam.
+The next job is to join the blocks together, just the usual way you would sew blocks together, pinning right sides together and using a 1/4” seam.
 You can use a regular stitch length for this bit.

-What I like to do is tear away a little bit of the paper where you’re going to stitch the blocks together so that you can match up the seams accurately.
-I leave the majority of the paper in at this stage as it helps maintain the stability of the blocks.
+I like to tear away a little bit of the paper where you’re going to stitch the blocks together so that you can match up the seams accurately.
+I leave most of the paper in at this stage as it helps maintain the stability of the blocks.

 Learn how to foundation paper piece with this free kite paper piecing pattern. #quilts #quilting #fpp #foundationpaperpiecing #tutorial #freequiltpattern

-Stitch all the blocks together then you can carefully remove the papers by tearing them away.
-It should come away easily but if you have any bits that are tricky to get out you can use a pair of tweezers to get them out.
+Stitch all the blocks together, and then you can carefully remove the papers by tearing them away.
+It should come away easily, but if you have any bits that are tricky to get out, you can use a pair of tweezers to get them out.

 Look how perfectly pieced your block looks!